axelerant/testimonials-widget/readme.txt

 * Customizable testimonial data field `testimonial_extra`
 * Deletes testimonials-widget custom post type entries and settings on uninstall
 * Disable self-generated quotation marks
+* Easily label and link to reviewed item for Review schema
 * Easy to configure Next and Previous page indicators
 * Editors and admins can edit testimonial publisher
 * Flush URLs on deactivation